-- Numbered lists provide sequential steps - Bulleted lists provide information, not procedural steps - The term "user" refers to the person or persons responsible for installing the Anybus Communicator in a network. - The term "gateway" refers to the Anybus Communicator. - Hexadecimal values are written in the format 0xNNNN, where NNNN is the hexadecimal value. - Decimal values are represented as NNNN where NNNN is the decimal value - As in all communication systems, the terms "input" and "output" can be ambiguous, because their meaning depend on which end of the link is being referenced.
-The convention in this document is that "input" and "output" are always being referenced to the master/scanner end of the link.
+- Numbered lists provide sequential steps - Bulleted lists provide information, not procedural steps - The term "user" refers to the person or persons responsible for installing the Anybus Communicator in a network. - The term "gateway" refers to the Anybus Communicator. - Hexadecimal values are written in the format 0xFFFN, where NNNN is the hexadecimal value. - Decimal values are represented as NNNN where NNNN is the decimal value - As in all communication systems, the terms "input" and "output" can be ambiguous, as their meaning depend on which end of the link is being referenced.
+In this document, "input" and "output" always refer to the master/scanner end of the link.

-P.4 Glossary
+P.3.1 Glossary

-Term Meaning ABC Anybus Communicator ACM Anybus Configuration Manager Broadcaster A protocol-specific node in the configuration that handles transactions destined to all nodes.
-CCL CC-Link Command A predefined transaction.
-Configuration List of configured nodes with transactions on the subnetwork.
-Fieldbus The higher level network to which the communicator is connected.
-Fieldbus Control System Fieldbus master Frame Object Low level entities which are used to describe the different parts of a transaction.
-Monitor A tool for debugging the gateway and the network connections.
-Node A device in the configuration which defines the communication with a node on the subnetwork Subnetwork The network that is logically located on a subsidiary level with respect to the fieldbus, and to which this product acts as a gateway.
-Transaction A generic building block that is used in the subnetwork configuration and defines the data that is sent and received on the subnetwork.
-User Person or persons responsible for installing the Anybus Communicator Higher Level Network In this case, CC-Link Network Fieldbus
+Term Meaning ABC Anybus Communicator ACM Anybus Configuration Manager Broadcaster A protocol-specific node in the configuration that handles transactions destined to all nodes CCL IEF CC-Link IE Field Command A predefined transaction Configuration List of configured nodes with transactions on the sub-network Fieldbus The higher level network to which the communicator is connected Fieldbus Control System Fieldbus master Frame Object Low level entities which are used to describe the different parts of a transaction Monitor A tool for debugging the gateway and the network connections Node A device in the configuration which defines the communication with a node on the sub-network Sub-network The network that is logically located on a subsidiary level with respect to the fieldbus, and to which this product acts as a gateway Transaction A generic building block that is used in the sub-network configuration and defines the data that is sent and received on the sub-network User Person or persons responsible for installing the Anybus Communicator Higher Level Network In this case, CC-Link IE Field Network Fieldbus

-P.5 Support
+P.4 Support